hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/perun-doc.md

             </td>
             <td>
-                - index.rst
-  - Remove source code copyright info, because it is clear from the README at GitHub and does not fit here.
-  - Combine disclaimer, funding, and contact
-  - Reduce tutorial depth by moving intro to main page
-- Developer Tutorial: Revise text.
+                - Description of funding protocols and withdrawal protocols are yet to be added.

+Relates to #62.
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2021-06-25 19:51:59 +0000 UTC
+        Created At 2021-07-21 10:20:06 +0000 UTC
     </div>
 </div>